 • what sort of tenancy you both prefer (fixed-term or periodic)

-• if they’re familiar with their responsibilities as a tenant.
+• if they are familiar with their responsibilities as a tenant.
 For example paying rent on time, telling you about maintenance or repairs, and keeping the place reasonably clean and tidy.

 Let them know if you have specific terms you want to add into the tenancy agreement.
-For example no pets, or who’s responsible for mowing the lawns.
+For example no pets, or who is responsible for mowing the lawns.
 Ask if they have any worries about meeting those terms.

 Once you have all the information you need, ask for their consent to conduct a credit check.
-If they’ve completed a pre-tenancy application form, they’ll give their consent here.
-Then tell them you’ll contact them soon to let them know if they’ve been selected.
+If they have completed a pre-tenancy application form, they will give their consent here.
+Then tell them you will contact them soon to let them know if they have been selected.

 Check their references

-Potential tenants provide details of two referees on the pre-tenancy application form.
+Potential tenants provide details of 2 referees on the pre-tenancy application form.
 These may be a friend, a co-worker, their employer or anyone else who knows them well.
-It’s useful if one referee is the tenant’s current or previous landlord.
+It is useful if 1 referee is the tenant’s current or previous landlord.

-Ask the tenant to let the referees know you’ll contact them.
-If you can’t reach one or both of the referees, you can ask the tenant to provide the details of a different referee.
+Ask the tenant to let the referees know you will contact them.
+If you cannot reach 1 or both of the referees, you can ask the tenant to provide the details of a different referee.

 What to ask a referee